vcalv/qlipmon/README.md

 Every time a new selection is made, a dbus broadcast is also emitted allowing you to listen for these event and take any action you want.
 Selection broadcast is disabled by default and can be enabled via command line, ini configuration or via dbus interface.

-Selections are saved in memory only and for now no persistence is possible,
+Selections are saved in memory only and for now no persistence is supported,

 ## Rationale